As an Amazon Associate I earn from qualifying purchases. Other affiliate programs also sponsor ads on this site.

 High humidity also increases the risk of your drone's propellers icing up, however, even if there's no visible moisture.
 The low-pressure area on the upper camber of the propellers, and the vortices produced by their tips, can cause moisture in humid air to condense into liquid water, which can accumulate on the propellers' surfaces even if the OAT (outside air temperature) is a few degrees above freezing.

-On copter-type drones, the biggest risk areas for icing are the leading edges of the props, the air intake and exhaust ports for the cooling fan, and the motor hubs.
+On copter-type drones, the biggest risk areas for icing are the leading edges and lower cambers of the props, the air intakes and exhaust ports for the cooling fan, the camera gimbal, and the motor hubs.
 On fixed-wing drones, all of those areas plus the leading edges of the wings and stabilizers are at high risk for ice buildup.
+The picture at the top of this page shows actual icing on the prop of a drone.

 Icing can also cause the gimbal to lock up.
 This can damage the gimbal control servos because they're constantly making minor corrections to stabilize the picture.
 A frozen gimbal is a reason to terminate a mission and land as soon as safely possible.